gingin77/gradebook/README.md

   * Some standard ActiveRecord validations were used to maintain integrity of the Enrollments table.
 In addition, 2 custom validations were designed to block the creation of more than 4 Enrollment records for a given student and no more than 16 Enrollment records can be created for a given course.

-* Test-Driven Development practices
+* **Tests**
   * The Sessions and Enrollments controllers have the most integration tests.
 Other controllers have a few tests but since the most complex functionality was associated with adding and updating grade records by authenticated teacher-users, it made sense to write more tests for the Enrollments controller.
-This was my first time building a test-suite for an app and some of the tests I wrote in the beginning for the models might be a bit redundant with the controller integration tests I wrote later in the development process.
+  * This was my first time building a test-suite for an app and some of the tests I wrote in the beginning for the models might be a bit redundant with the controller integration tests I wrote later in the development process.